mabicodes/hackathon-benatural/README.md

 - - - -
 ## STACK USED :
 - React
- open the terminal and write `cd client` to open de front-end folder and type  :
+ open the terminal and write `-cd client` to open de front-end folder and type  :
-    - `cd client`
     - `npm install`
     - `npm react-router-dom@6.2.1`
 - (Springboot) Java11 LTS